 For more on the importance of sunscreen, and the different types you can use for your skin, read my article HERE.

 Hope you found this skincare regimen helpful.
 This is just the basis to a good routine and you can always add extra steps if you want.
 Please don’t forget to pin and share so you can have this advice handy!
 Don’t forget to SUBSCRIBE to stay in the loop of all my latest articles HERE.
-Follow me on IG-Thedoseofglamour!
+Also, join me on INSTAGRAM BY CLICKING HERE!